Spanish Car Brands

 Pegaso Logo

-The Pegaso carmaker left the market in 1994 when Iveco acquired it.
-Before that, he was part of Enasa and was engaged in sports cars, armored vehicles, tractors, omnibuses, and trucks.
+The Pegaso automaker left the market in 1994 when Iveco acquired it.
+Before that, it was part of Enasa and produced sports cars, armored cars, tractors, omnibuses, and trucks.
 The company was founded in 1946.
 Its main industrial site was the old Hispano-Suiza plant.
 In the second half of the 20th century, it kept pace with the economic boom, producing many buses and trucks.
-After the takeover of Pegaso, Iveco continued to use this brand for a couple of years.
+After the takeover of Pegaso, Iveco continued to use the brand for several years.

 Abadal